 • Wayne Vason, senior counsel, Troutman Sanders, LLC

 • Frank Wilson III, attorney, Wilson, Brock and Irby

 • Dee Yancey, CEO, State Mutual Insurance

 • Neely Young, publisher and editor in chief, Georgia Trend magazine

 Office of Communications and Public Relations, "Inaugural class of UGA Board of Visitors includes elected officials, business and community leaders; six Georgia Law alumni" (2010).
 Press Releases.
-Paper 490.
+490.